mdaniluk/transformer/README.md

 **Simple Transformer implementation from scratch in PyTorch**

 Goal of this implementation is to show the simplicity of transformer models and self-attention.
 This transformer model consists of stack of simple transformer blocks.
-It doesn't have encoder-decoder structure as historical transforer implementation.
+It doesn't have encoder-decoder structure as historical transformer implementation.

 `SelfAttention` is simple implementation of multi head attentnion module.